el-fuego/jQueryPasteFileReader/README.md

  * file from file manager (windows) *
  * file from file manager as plain text (linux) *

-*Note some browsers blocks local files reading for security reasons.
-It is Chrome for a now
+*Note: some browsers blocks local files reading for security reasons.
+It is Chrome and Opera for a now

 Single and multiple files paste is supported both